OwenKamp/CS151-CryptoGlyph/README.md

 - [x] Conversion Class
 - [x] Unit testing for implemented algorithms
 - [x] Wrote the report itself for the project
+- [x] Created the UML and state diagrams

 David Warshawsky:
 - [x] Knapsack Algorithm